KnowOneActual/isobar-cli/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A terminal weather tool designed to give you a fast, clean sense of what the weather **feels like** outside — right now and for the week ahead.
+A terminal weather tool designed to give you a fast, clean sense of what the weather **feels like** outside; right now and for the week ahead.
 Built with Python and Rich.

 ## Philosophy